cloudfoundry/gorouter/README.md

 gorouter
 ```

-### Usage
+## Dynamic Configuration of the Routing Table

 When the gorouter starts, it sends a `router.start` message.
 This message contains an interval that other components should then send `router.register` on, `minimumRegisterIntervalInSeconds`.
 It is recommended that clients should send `router.register` messages on this interval.
-This `minimumRegisterIntervalInSeconds` value is configured through the `start_response_delay_interval` configuration value.
-The gorouter will prune routes that it considers to be stale based upon a seperate "staleness" value, `droplet_stale_threshold`, which defaults to 120 seconds.
-The gorouter will check if routes have become stale on an interval defined by `prune_stale_droplets_interval`, which defaults to 30 seconds.
+This `minimumRegisterIntervalInSeconds` value is configured through the `start_response_delay_interval` configuration property.
+GoRouter will prune routes that it considers to be stale based upon a seperate "staleness" value, `droplet_stale_threshold`, which defaults to 120 seconds.
+GoRouter will check if routes have become stale on an interval defined by `prune_stale_droplets_interval`, which defaults to 30 seconds.
 All of these values are represented in seconds and will always be integers.

 The format of the `router.start` message is as follows: